Step Five: Develop the Sermon Outline (Part 3: Illustrations)

 c.
 Contemporize the story.

-Once in a community of lumbermen, Billy Sunday noticed how the lumbermen would go deep into the forest to cut wood and would sprinkle sawdust along the way in order to find their way back.
+Once in a community of lumbermen, Billy Sunday noticed how they would go deep into the forest to cut wood and sprinkle sawdust along the way to find their way back.
 At the end of the workday, the foreman would holler, “Let’s hit the sawdust trail and go back home.”
-In the next service under the large Billy Sunday Tabernacle which had sawdust as a covering for the floor, Sunday in his invitation exhorted wicked lumbermen to “Hit the sawdust trail” and make their way back to God.
-From then on Sunday employed the phrase in his meetings and saw many come to Christ.
+In the next service under the large Billy Sunday Tabernacle, which had sawdust as a covering for the floor, Sunday, in his invitation, exhorted wicked lumbermen to “Hit the sawdust trail” and make their way back to God.
+From then on, Sunday employed the phrase in his meetings and saw many come to Christ.

-It would be a wonderful compliment to have others say about our preaching what the enemies of Christ said about Him: "Never man spoke like this man" (John 7:46).
+It would be an excellent compliment to have others say about our preaching what the enemies of Christ said about Him: "Never man spoke like this man" (John 7:46).

-I have to fight not talking about our first grandchild in almost every sermon.
+I must fight not talking about our first grandchild in almost every sermon.
 The other Sunday, I jokingly said, “Have you heard about our new granddaughter?”
 They laughed.
-Then one of our members said, “Not in a while.”
+Then, one of our members said, “Not in a while.”
 I was glad they did not think I was talking too much about Emery in my sermons.
-Give me a call and I will text you some cute stories about her.
+Call me, and I will text you some cute stories about her.